mantidproject/documents/Presentations/ORNL_SANS_Reducer.md

 ```

-This all sets properties in the Reducer: `Reducer.reduction_properties`.
+This sets properties in the Reducer: class attribute :`Reducer.reduction_properties`.

 **Script 2:**